 Do you want to grow, learn, take risks, and meet like-minded young people?

-The Spark-Y Summer Internship offers an action-packed seven week program that equips students and young professionals with experiences and tools necessary to succeed in today’s job market.
+The Spark-Y Summer Internship offers an action-packed six week program that equips students and young professionals with experiences and tools necessary to succeed in today’s job market.
+APPLY NOW.

 *and other project locations around the Twin Cities

 June 25 – August 20